 For Health Care Operations.
 We may use and disclose health information about you for Agency operations.
 These uses and disclosures are necessary to run the Agency and make sure that all individuals receiving services from us receive quality care.
 For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in serving you.
-We may also combine health information about many clients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
+We may also combine health information about many consumers to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, clinicians, case managers, interns and other Agency personnel for review and learning purposes.

-We may also combine the health information we have with health information from other mental health agencies to compare how we are doing and see where we can make improvements in the services we offer.
-We will remove information that identifies you from this set of health information so others may use it to study health care and health care delivery without learning who the specific clients are.
+We may also combine the health information we have with health information from other designated mental health or special services agencies to compare how we are doing and see where we can make improvements in the services we offer.
+We will remove information that identifies you from this set of health information so others may use it to study health care and health care delivery without learning who the specific consumers are.
+To facilitate this review, we provide information to a data repository operated under a Business Associate Agreement with Vermont Care Network to protect its confidentiality.
+Additionally, Northwestern Counseling & Support Services contracts and participates in one or more Accountable Care Organization ("ACO") which assists it in evaluating and coordinating care to patients.

-Northwestern Counseling & Support Services (NCSS) is a Vermont designated Community Mental Health Agency and is obligated under our contracts with various departments within the Vermont Agency of Human Services to provide certain services.
+Northwestern Counseling & Support Services is a Vermont designated Community Mental Health Agency and is obligated under our contracts with various departments within the Vermont Agency of Human Services ("AHS") to provide certain services.
 As a result, these Departments may access health information related to these contracted services for the purpose of obtaining treatment for clients, making payment or for its health care operations.
-NCSS contracts and participates in one or more Accountable Care Organization (ACO) which assists it in evaluating and coordinating care to patients.
+Additionally, as a Designated Agency, we may provide health information to AHS for non-state funded clients pursuant to an Agreement limiting its use to an extract of demographic, non-health care information for AHS's health care operations and health oversight purposes.